-In this day and age of Snapchat, Instagram and whatever the other ones are, the humble photograph has become something of a burden on us all.
+In this day and age of Snapchat, Instagram, and whatever the other ones are, the humble photograph has become something of a burden on us all.
 These days we take photos with the ease and regularity of the act of breathing.
 Photographs are after all quite nice, in my humble opinion, but this tsunami of selfies and salad shots has diluted what was once a fine art.

 Flytographer is a travel photography service that sends you out to do tourism with a professional photographer, rather than your cracked-screen iPhone that keeps running out of battery every three hours.
-According to founder Nicole Smith, "memories are the best souvenirs and some trips deserve more than selfies".
+According to founder Nicole Smith, "memories are the best souvenirs and some trips deserve more than selfies."
 Nicole says it's a chance to "hang with a cool, creative local, capture amazing photos that showcase the best of your destination, learn some insider tips, and put your selfie stick away and just enjoy the rest of your trip."

 As you can imagine, the main kinds of people who buy this kind of service are either having a big life event or are on their honeymoon, which sounds quite lovely, to be honest.
-But since I don't have a girlfriend to propose to, I thought I'd give this holiday photography service a crack, but just in London, and all by myself.
+But since I don't have a girlfriend to propose to, I thought I'd give this vacation photography service a crack, but just in London, and all by myself.

 I met my photographer Jackie, who told me that she was, like many of the Flytographers, a freelancer hired on a shoot-by-shoot basis.
 Think of her as an Uber driver for capturing sentimentality as opposed to transporting inebriation.
-Jackie told me she specialised in marriage proposals and the more unusual kinds of requests that the company got, and that her main client base was American, whom, she said, were "more natural at posing that us Brits".
+Jackie told me she specialized in marriage proposals and the more unusual kinds of requests that the company got, and that her main client base was American, whom, she said, were "more natural at posing that us Brits."
 On the basis of what happened next, I think she may be right.

-I quickly realised how well she'd mastered the art of laughing at her customers' terrible jokes.
+I quickly realized how well she'd mastered the art of laughing at her customers' terrible jokes.
 It's a beautiful, life-affirming skill.
-She began by talking me through the locations of our hour-long session which basically ran: Big Ben, Big Ben from another angle, the London Eye, Leake Street and then Southbank.
+She began by talking me through the locations of our hour-long session which basically ran: Big Ben, Big Ben from another angle, the London Eye, Leake Street, and then Southbank.
 All the while I dropped conversational clangers that ran in quick succession from my opinions on Brexit to my failures with Tinder, to expertly finishing with a brief discussion of how sweaty I was feeling after the long walk I'd done to get there.
 Jackie was so breezy in the face of all this that it gave me a slither of hope.
 I was optimistic, just for a second, that one whole hour of posing in the hive of London's top tourist destinations might not be so awkward after all.
 Then again, looking at this photo, I might have been wrong.

 The thing is about professional photography is that unlike a selfie, it requires a bit of thought and effort.
 You may look at this shot and think, 'Yes, very natural, very spontaneous, so wacky.'
 But, in fact, I had to hold this shot for about three to four excruciating seconds while a throng of people walked past and looked at me with varying levels of disdain.

 What a shambles.
-Unhinged, nonsensical and downright offensive to look at.
+Unhinged, nonsensical, and downright offensive to look at.
 No, not me!
 I'm talking of course about the state of British politics today!
 This was where Jackie had taken me so that we could get a second angle of Big Ben and the Houses of Parliament.
 I wanted to have a picture of me swearing at them but Jackie refused.
 Maybe she wasn't a fan of my biting political commentary.
 So instead I just kind of pointed at them and shouted something ridiculous which, using all her expertise as a photographer she managed to capture mid-flow, skilfully making me look like the teenage son of Rab C Nesbitt.

 To the London Eye, the go-to place to watch the meat of London's tourism slowly rotating like a giant human rotisserie chicken.
 I'd never been on the London Eye, but it seems similar to Madame Tussauds, Oxford Street and getting public transport, in that no one actually wants to do it but they just force themselves to.
 Look at me, already starting to get into the London spirit.